intel/fMBT/README-windows.txt

 * fmbt-scripter

-* GUI test interfaces: fmbttizen and fmbtwindows
+* GUI test interfaces:

+  - fmbtandroid

+  - fmbtchromiumos

+  - fmbttizen

+  - fmbtwindows

 What is likely to have issues (no porting efforts yet):

-* GUI test interfaces: fmbtandroid, fmbtchromiumos, fmbtvnc, fmbtrdp
+* GUI test interfaces: fmbtvnc, fmbtrdp

-What will not be ported on Windows:
+What is not planned to be ported on Windows:

 * GUI test interfaces: fmbtx11